-Installation with child restraint lower anchorages
+-Installation with child restraint lower anchorages

-Lower anchorages for the child restraint systems complying with the FMVSS225 or CMVSS210.2 specifications are installed in the rear seats.
+The lower anchorages for the child restraint system interfaced with the FMVSS225 or CMVSS210.2 specification are installed in the rear seat.

-The anchorages are installed in the seat cushion of both rear seats.
+The anchorages are installed in the gap between the seat cushion and seatback of both outside rear seats.

-Child restraint systems complying with the FMVSS213 or CMVSS213 specification can be fixed to these anchorages.
+Child restraint system interfaced with the FMVSS213 or CMVSS213 specification can be fixed with these anchorages.
 In this case, it is not necessary to fix the child restraint system with a seat belt on the vehicle.